Onboard may refer to any of the following:

-Alternatively referred to as integrated, on-board is a term used to describe a hardware component that is located on a circuit board.
-On-board is commonly used to refer to a component, such as a sound card, network card, video card, or WLAN that is integrated onto the motherboard.
+1. Alternatively referred to as integrated, onboard is a term used to describe a hardware component embedded into a circuit board.
+With a computer, onboard often refers to a device like a sound card, network card, GPU (graphics processing unit), or WLAN integrated onto the motherboard.
 Unlike expansion cards, users cannot remove these components from their computer.
 However, they can be disabled through software or CMOS setup or are automatically disabled when an expansion card is added to the computer.

 When it come to computers, onboard device connections are all on the motherboard's back panel.
 The picture below is an example of a motherboard with onboard audio and the audio jacks on the back panel.
 In the example, there is no connection for a monitor because the motherboard does not have onboard video.

 An onboard computer is one or more computers that are part of another device.
 For example, a car can have many different onboard computers that help monitor and control its various electronic features.

 Should I use "onboard," "on-board," or "on board" in my writing